 Courses and Programs of Study Augustana College offers a wide variety of courses in the traditional liberal arts and in several areas of preprofessional and special studies.
-More than 70 majors and related academic programs are available.
+Nearly 90 majors and related academic programs are available.
 Minors in most fields allow students to pursue secondary interests or to augment their major studies.
 These options, plus opportunities for individual studies, result in much flexibility in the planning of each student's program of study, and choices can be made according to individual needs and interests.
 Students are encouraged to consult often with their academic advisors.
 The Master Schedule of Courses is published annually by the Office of the Registrar.
 In addition, some classes are offered during summer school.
 The summer session course list is available online at www.augustana.edu/academics.
-Numbering and Symbols • 100-level courses are beginning courses open to first-year students. • 200-level courses are sophomore-level courses, some of which are open to first-year students. • 300- and 400-level courses are upper-division courses intended primarily for juniors and seniors.
-Students may enroll in sequential courses for which they qualify, and in advanced courses with the approval of the academic advisor. • (3) - the number of credits.

-• + - the course may be repeated for credit, e.g. (3+).

-• Hyphenation (e.g. 101-102-103) indicates that the courses must be taken in sequence. • Suffix designations applicable to particular courses appear after the course number.
+Any course that has not been taught in three consecutive years and is not on a regular departmental rotation frequency of at least once every four years is removed from the course catalog.
+Numbering and Symbols - 100-level courses are beginning courses open to first-year students. - 200-level courses are sophomore-level courses, some of which are open to first-year students. - 300- and 400-level courses are upper-division courses intended primarily for juniors and seniors.
+Students may enroll in sequential courses for which they qualify, and in advanced courses with the approval of the academic advisor. - (3) the number of credits. - + the course may be repeated for credit, e.g. (3+). - Hyphenation (e.g. 101-102-103) indicates that the courses must be taken in sequence. - Suffix designations applicable to particular courses appear after the course number.
 Credits and Credit Maximums Augustana credits are semester credits.